akadata/apache-auth/README.md

 # apache-auth
-#### Frontend for a transparent cookie-based authentication layer for artbirary Apache vhosts
+#### Frontend for a transparent cookie-based authentication layer for arbitrary Apache vhosts

 ## Overview